Kristina Koljaka

-Kristina Koljaka (Hoshi) (6 June 1915 – 21 October 2005) was an Albanian sculptor and one of the first women to achieve success in sculpture in Albania.
+Kristina Koljaka (Hoshi) (4 June 1916 – 21 October 2005) was an Albanian sculptor and one of the first women to achieve success in sculpture in Albania.

 Early life

-Kristina Koljaka was born on June 6, 1915 in the city of Kavajë, west-central Albania to Jani Koljaka, an intellectual who was fluent in 12 foreign languages and Angja Petro Bidoshi.
+Kristina Koljaka was born on 4 June 1916, in the city of Kavajë, west-central Albania to Jani Koljaka, an intellectual who was fluent in 12 foreign languages and Angja Petro Bidoshi.
 She was the second eldest of the couple's seven children.

 Kristina fell in love with art in her early youth and her parents cultivated this passion by providing her with professional artistic training in neighboring Italy.

 Education and career

-Initially, Koljaka studied at Tirana's Arts Lyceum from 1930 to 1934.
+Koljaka studied at Tirana's Arts Lyceum from 1930 to 1934.
 A few years later, she enrolled at the Accademia di Belle Arti di Roma from 1938 until 1941, in the studio of Angelo Zanelli, where years prior, the painters Vangjush Mio (1920–1924) and Zef Kolombi (1929–1933) had studied.

 Koljaka was a member of the teaching staff at the Jordan Misja Artistic Lyceum along with colleagues Odhise Paskali, Janaq Paço and Sadik Kaceli.
 She later taught at the Higher Institute of Arts that opened in Tirana in 1960.

 She made her début with My Friend (marble, 1941; Rome, private collection).
 Her success was affirmed with the monumental statue of Vladimir Lenin (bronze, h.
 4 m, 1954; Tiranë).
 She made sculptures on various themes, for example Seedlings (Afforestation) (coloured plaster, 1951), as well as portraits, like the life-size Dr Shiroka (marble, 1956; both Tiranë, A.G.).
 The gentle plasticity and clear outlines in her work convey a human warmth and awareness of space.
 The hands and other details of a portrait are often underpinned by a characteristic acumen.

 Koljaka is considered among the finest Albanian sculptors and teachers of sculpture.
-She died on October 21, 2005, at the age of 90.
+She died on 21 October 2005, at the age of 90.